profitmonk/visual-ai-tutorials/README.md

 - How model dimensions affect memory and computation requirements
 - The evolution of attention mechanisms and memory optimization techniques
 - How KV caching works universally across all attention variants
+- How MoE enables massive parameter scaling through sparse computation
+- The mathematics of expert routing and load balancing
+- Trade-offs between memory, computation, and model quality in MoE systems
 - The complete flow from attention output to next token prediction
 - How feed-forward networks transform representations
 - Why models trained on long contexts work better on short contexts